-Treating behavioral health issues and substance issues concurrently is the best method to overcome either.
-The rate of recovery is radically better when co-occurring disorders are treated simultaneously.
-Sustained rates of recovery are significantly better when mental health and substance abuse treatment is rendered from the same source, to avoid mismatched treatment plans and inconvenience.
+Treating behavioral health issues with substance abuse rehab concurrently is the best method to overcome either.
+The rate of dual diagnosis recovery is radically better when co-occurring disorders are treated simultaneously.
+Sustained rates of inpatient dual diagnosis recovery are significantly better when mental health and substance abuse treatment is rendered from the same source, to avoid mismatched treatment plans and inconvenience.

 Pacific Medical Care specializes as a dual diagnosis treatment center in San Diego – aiding women and men who suffer with drug, alcohol, and other addictions that are co-existing with mental health issues including, anxiety, depression, PTSD, bi-polar disorder, trauma and more.
 Our compassionate and understanding staff provides guidance and support so that patients can began to heal from their root issues.

-Upon beginning treatment at our premier facility, patients go through a comprehensive clinical analysis to determine where they are in the addiction process.
-Psychological, medical, and substance abuse histories are assessed to cultivate an individualized program designed to achieve long-term recovery.
+Upon beginning treatment at our premier inpatient substance abuse clinic in San Diego, patients go through a comprehensive clinical analysis to determine where they are in the addiction process.
+Psychological, medical, and substance abuse (including outpatient substance abuse) histories are assessed to cultivate an individualized program designed to achieve long-term recovery.
 Patients will participate in a combination of individual and family therapy, behavioral health group therapy, and relapse prevention sessions.

 Patients afflicted with mental illness and substance abuse must be given the opportunity to recover in their own time, although a modest pace of recovery shouldn’t prohibit beginning treatment.
 Pacific Bay Recovery treats patients with dual disorders with exemplary care that extends beyond ordinary counseling or medication, thus improving the odds for lifelong recovery and a happy and fulfilling life.